fortio/website/index.md

 ## Multicurl Fetch the same URL from all the IPs of a site

 See details at [github.com/fortio/multicurl](https://github.com/fortio/multicurl#multicurl)

+## Slack proxy

+[slack-proxy](slack-proxy) allows to multiplex and rate control your slack api calls.

 <!-- for the sound file link above -->
 <iframe name="soundframe" style="width:0; height:0; border:0; border:none"></iframe>